 Sex addiction can affect anyone, regardless of education, profession, location, religion, background, or age.
 If you think you “can’t” be a sex addict, think again.

-In my work as a counselor, one of the more common misconceptions I run into is the idea that sex or porn addicts have a certain “look.”
+In my work as a sex addiction therapist, one of the more common misconceptions I run into is the idea that people in or who need sex addiction recovery have a certain “look.”
 Or, if not their appearance, then something about where and when they were raised, their profession, or their attitude will be a dead giveaway about their lurking problem.

-Not only is this untrue, it can actually be damaging in ways most people don’t consider.
-For instance, if you have the image of the overcoat-wearing peeping Tom in your mind, it may prevent you from seeing an addiction in someone close to you – in the “normal guy” sitting across the table.
+Not only is this untrue, but it can also actually be damaging in ways most people don’t consider.
+For instance, if you have the image of the overcoat-wearing Peeping Tom in your mind, it may prevent you from seeing someone close to you in need of sex addiction recovery – in the “normal guy” sitting across the table.
 Likewise, if you yourself feel that you are too affluent, too broke, too educated, too stylish, too young, too old, or too anything to be a sex addict, you may be ignoring warning signs that are all around you.

 Addiction Can Strike Anyone, Anywhere

 We humans tend to group ourselves by certain criteria: socioeconomic status, occupation, religion, geographic location, age, sexual orientation, etc. The problem is, this can lead to a false sense of security about how addiction can’t affect you.

 Make no mistake, sex and porn addictions can and will find anyone.